 We have spoken to Oxbridge students to find out more about the application process and how blind and partially sighted students can prepare to give themselves the very best chance of success.

 We have produced a step-by-step guide for new applicants, containing student insights and top tips to help you through each stage!
+And for further support, The Uni Guide has a helpful resource on their website, which goes through the Oxbridge application process in more detail.

 Download the full guide